stappersg/vBook/src/install/source/freebsd.md

 pkg install lang/rust
 ```

-> You may have to switch to the latest ports branch.
+> Rust 1.58+ package is required.
+You may have to switch to the latest ports branch.
 Please refer to the [freeBSD wiki].

 [freeBSD wiki]: https://wiki.freebsd.org/Ports/QuarterlyBranch